androiddevnotes/awesome-android-learning-resources/README.md

 - [Android Dev Summit](https://developer.android.com/dev-summit) - Android Dev Summit.

-- [droidcon](https://www.droidcon.com/) - droidcon Berlin is where the industry's leading Android experts converge to support the Android platform and create a strong network for developers and companies.
+- [droidcon](https://www.droidcon.com/) - Droidcon Berlin is where the industry's leading Android experts converge to support the Android platform and create a strong network for developers and companies.
 Starting with 300 attendees in 2009, we will attract well over 1300+ developers in 2021.

 - [QCon Software Conferences](https://qconferences.com/) - Helping senior software developers adopt new technologies and practices.